 The Age Discrimination in Employment Act (ADEA) prohibits discrimination against individuals 40 years of age or older with regard to any aspect of employment such as hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and other terms and conditions of employment.
-The person inflicting age discrimination does not have to be under the age of 40.
-The ADEA applies to private employers with 20 or more employees, as well as state and local governments, the federal government, employment agencies and labor organizations.
+The individual inflicting age discrimination does not have to be under the age of 40.
+The ADEA applies to private sector employers with 20 or more employees, in addition to other specified entities.

-Harassment of covered individuals is illegal when such behavior is frequent or severe (creating a hostile work environment) or it results in an adverse employment decision such as a firing or demotion.
+Harassment of older employees is illegal when such behavior is frequent or severe enough to create a hostile work environment or when it results in an adverse employment decision such as a firing or demotion.
 The harasser can be any supervisor, co-worker or even a non-employee, including clients, contractors or customers.

 It is also unlawful to retaliate against an individual for opposing age discrimination or for filing an age discrimination charge, testifying or engaging in any investigation, proceeding or litigation with regard to age discrimination under the ADEA.

-If you have been subjected to discrimination because of your age, contact Rich Daugherty.
-He is experienced in representing clients who have been victims of this discrimination in the workplace and will fight to protect your rights.
+If you’ve been subjected to age discrimination, contact Rich Daugherty.
+He will fight to protect your rights.

 Whether your employment has been wrongfully terminated, you’re in fear of losing your job unlawfully, or you’re stuck in an untenable situation, contact Rich.
 He will be by your side every step of the way to reach a fair resolution of your case.
 In addition to litigating cases, Rich has negotiated confidential severance agreements favorable to his clients.